-Marion County has been classified as attainment or unclassifiable in Indiana for all other criteria pollutants.
+Lake County has been classified as attainment or unclassifiable in Indiana for all other criteria pollutants other than ozone.
 Therefore, these emissions were reviewed pursuant to the requirements for Prevention of Significant Deterioration (PSD), 326 IAC 2-2.

 Fugitive Emissions